melosso/portway/README.md

 * **Comprehensive logging**: Request/response tracing, including live monitoring (configurable)
 * **Rate limiting**: Easy to configure; protects downstream systems

+In other words, Portway is an open-source API gateway that's easily configured, but is built with common application requirements in mind.

 ## ⚙️ Requirements

 Before deploying Portway, make sure your environment meets the following requirements.
 These ensure full functionality across all features, especially SQL and authentication.